Diesen Beitrag gibt es auch auf Deutsch.

 However, a shorter lifespan can be defined in the user request form.
 This can be an interesting option if, for example, within a project a set end date is known.

 - The shortest possible validity period is 1 day.

 - During the last 90 days the ID holder and administrators will be regularly informed that the S-user needs to be renewed.

 Case 1 (most common case):

-- The S-user is not actually deleted until a further 3 months have passed without any action by administrators.
-Deletion then has the usual consequences: For 12 months the ID is included in the list of all deleted S-users, and it can only be reactivated by SAP.
+- The S-user is not deleted until a further 90 days have passed without any action by administrators.
+Once it has been deleted, the ID is for 12 months included in the list of all deleted S-users.
+Note that it cannot be reactivated, not even by SAP.

 Case 2 will only occur if the administrators deliberately ignore all reminders.
 Usually the reason is that the S-user is indeed no longer needed.
 Of course, the notification can also be understood as a prompt to immediately delete the S-user manually instead of waiting for its automatic deletion.

 All the above actions are performed in the Support User Management application of the SAP ONE Support Launchpad.